JD557/interim/examples/release/2-explicit-layout.md

 Everything was layed out in 3 equally sized columns, so let's use the `columns` layout.

-This layout returns a `Vector[Rect]`, with the 3 areas we want to use.
+This layout returns a `IndexedSeq[Rect]`, with the 3 areas we want to use.

 Our application now looks like: